 Optimizing Pressure Control in Disc Stack Centrifuges

-Centrate Back Pressure Regulation with Steriflow/Equilibar Sanitary Valves
+Centrate Back Pressure Regulation with Steriflow Equilibar® FDO valves

-Disc stack centrifuges play a critical role in bioprocessing therapeutic monoclonal antibodies (mAbs) by providing efficient clarification without causing shear damage to cells.
+Disc stack centrifuges also referred to as a disc stack separator play a critical role in bioprocessing therapeutic monoclonal antibodies (mAbs) by providing efficient clarification without causing shear damage to cells.
 Using centrifugal force, these systems separate cellular debris from the liquid broth, producing a clarified supernatant that moves forward for further purification while ejecting solid waste.

 Choosing the Right Valve for Centrifuge Centrate Control